kintsugi-programmer/kintsugi-stack-dsa-encyclopedia/README.md

 ### What is a Data Structure?

-A **data structure** is a named location that can be used to store and organize data.
-It's a way to manage and structure information efficiently.
+- **data structure** is a named location that can be used to store and organize da It's a way to manage and structure information efficiently.

 **Real-life Example:**
 - A family tree is a data structure that represents a hierarchy of family relationships